Does Your Tooth Always Hurt at Night? These Might Be the Reasons Why

 Home Remedies to Relieve Nighttime Tooth Pain

-While these remedies help you sleep, remember they are temporary solutions—not long-term treatments.
+While these remedies help you sleep, remember they are temporary solutions, not long-term treatments.
+For a comprehensive list of proven remedies, see our full guide on how to stop a toothache immediately.

 Warm Saltwater Rinse

 Saltwater reduces bacteria and inflammation, providing gentle relief.
-Rinse for 30 seconds before bed.
+Dissolve half a teaspoon of salt in warm water and rinse for 30 seconds before bed.

 Cold Compress for Swelling